fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ## Scoring and how these factor in your grade
 I score reading reflections according to the rubric below, using .5 point increments.
-For exceptional responses, which might be a bit longer and more insightful than a typical post, I give UP TO 1.5 points EXTRA CREDIT.
+For exceptional responses, which might be a bit longer and more insightful than a typical post, I give .5 or 1 point EXTRA CREDIT.
 This makes it easy to make up points you may have missed on a reflection that you didn't have time to do particularly well.

 The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.
 And they should hold everyone accountable for keeping up with the reading and not falling behind.